AGILITY TRAINING: A COMPREHENSIVE APPROACH

 Flying 10m Sport-specific standards Establishes maximum velocity baseline

-Poliquin (2012) emphasizes that “inadequate physical preparation inevitably leads to compromised agility performance and increased injury risk,” highlighting the importance of these foundational assessments.
+Inadequate physical preparation inevitably leads to compromised agility performance and increased injury risk, highlighting the importance of these foundational assessments before progressing to more complex agility demands.

 Perceptual-Cognitive Assessment